Grievance Procedure for Graduate Studies

 - Upon receipt of the response, the Office of Graduate Studies shall contact the complaining party to verify that a copy of the response has been provided.

-- Upon receiving the complaint and response, or if the respondent fails to respond within the 14-day time period, the Dean of Graduate Studies shall appoint a committee to consider the complaint.
+- Upon receiving the complaint and response, or if the respondent fails to respond within the 14-day time period, the Vice Provost of Graduate Studies shall appoint a committee to consider the complaint.
 The committee members shall be disinterested parties who have not had previous involvement in the specific situation forming the basis of the complaint.

 - Pursuant to USRR 6.
 8.4.2, the chair of the committee may contact other hearing bodies within the University to determine whether a grievance or complaint involving the underlying occurrence or events is currently pending before or has been decided by any other hearing body.